SUMMER CELEBRATIONS

 Be glad in plaid at the Cambridge Scottish Festival, which has been celebrating Scottish culture and heritage for more than four decades.
 This year’s festival will once again take place at Churchill Park, 200 Christopher Dr., Cambridge, where it returned last year after a two-year hiatus.
 Bagpipes and drums will be prevalent throughout the two-day affair, highlighted by its Games Day featuring pipe bands, dancers and athletes from across the province and beyond.
 Visitors can learn about Scottish heritage in the festival’s ‘Avenue of the Clans’ and the Heritage Tent, while exhibitors and vendors including a beer tent and a variety of food will round it all out.
 The Friday concert featuring the Mudmen starts at 7 p.m.
 There is free parking on site.

 The Sun Life Waterloo Busker Carnival juggled a two-year absence due to the pandemic before returning last year.
-This year, the not-for-profit, volunteer driving carnival turns 35, marking three-and-a-half decades of entertaining families in the Waterloo Region with acrobats, contortion, comedy and fire-breathers wowing festivalgoers at the popular carnival.
+This year, the not-for-profit, volunteer driving carnival is marking more than three-and-a-half decades of entertaining families in the Waterloo Region with acrobats, contortion, comedy and fire-breathers wowing festivalgoers at the popular carnival.
 Vendors include a variety of crafts as well as international food, while midway games and a Ferris wheel have previously been part of this family-friendly festival.
 There is no admission fee to the carnival.
 While the participating artists receive some travel assistance, they are not paid by the carnival and make their living on the tips they receive.
 After each show, the artists will “pass the hat” for tips and donations.
-The 2022 event featured 10 world-class acts, circus workshops and local art for sale.
-Watch for the 2023 events schedule to be released soon.
+While you’re at the festival take some time to stop at the vendors to enjoy some international foods and do some shopping.

 In an area known as Silicon Valley North, it seems only right there would be a festival that features the city’s tech innovation side, while also celebrating the arts.
 Light, art and tech meet at Lumen, a one-night festival that takes over Uptown Waterloo.